jimmyjose-dev/VMPinterest/README.md

 5) Create new board to pin  <br>
 6) Get list of existing board in Pinterest  <br>
 7) Pin local images to existing or new board on Pinterest  <br>
-8) Pin multiple local images to existing or new board on Pinterst <br>
+8) Pin multiple local images to existing or new board on Pinterest <br>
 9) Pin remote image to existing or new board on Pinterest  <br>
 10) Pin multiple remote image to existing or new board on Pinterest